 Brian Hainline, MD

-Brian Hainline, M.D., is Chief Medical Officer of the NCAA.
-As the first person to hold that position in the organization, Brian oversees the NCAA Sport Science Institute, a national center of excellence whose mission is to promote and develop safety, excellence, and wellness in college student-athletes, and to foster life-long physical and mental development.
-The NCAA Sport Science Institute works collaboratively with member institutions and centers of excellence across the United States.
+Brian Hainline, M.D., is Chief Medical Officer of the National Collegiate Athletic Association (NCAA).
+As the NCAA’s first Chief Medical Officer, Brian oversees the NCAA Sport Science Institute, a national center of excellence whose mission is to promote and develop safety, excellence, and wellness in college student-athletes, and to foster life-long physical and mental development.
+The NCAA Sport Science Institute works collaboratively with member institutions and Centers of Excellence across the United States.

 John Parsons, PhD, ATC

 John Parsons, a BOC certified and state licensed athletic trainer, is the Director of the NCAA’s Sport Science Institute.
 He has spent more than two decades studying, practicing and teaching sports medicine and athletic training.
 He works alongside NCAA Chief Medical Officer Brian Hainline to address problems such as concussion, student-athlete mental health and improving systems that track sports injuries.

 Prior to coming to the NCAA, Dr. Parsons was a faculty member in the graduate athletic training program at A.T.
 Still University in Mesa, Arizona for 17 years, the last five serving as the director of the program.
 He earned a bachelor's degree in sports medicine from Marietta College, has master of science degrees in exercise science from the University of Arizona and medical informatics from the Kirksville College of Osteopathic Medicine, and a doctoral degree in organizational communication from Arizona State University.
 Dr. Parsons’ previous patient care experience includes athletic training in the secondary school and clinical settings.